 With the competitor analysis template, you will answer the question: “Who are my competitors?”
 The template will simplify the work – you will learn how to get ahead of your rivals.
 Don’t neglect actionable methods and templates to improve your business strategy!

 Why Perform a Competitor Analysis?

-In short, competitor analysis is a strategy for identifying the key players in your market sector, studying their marketing tactics, product, and audience.
+In short, competitor analysis is a strategy for identifying the key players in your market and studying their marketing tactics, product, and audience.
 As a result, you will clearly understand and assess your position in the market – and all this is based on a template.
 Competitor analysis is essential for everyone, from new startups to businesses with years of experience.
-After collecting the data, entering it into the template, and conducting the analysis, you will understand:
+After collecting the data, entering it into the template, and conducting the analysis, you will understand the following: